yjlo123/blog/content/post/06_linked_list_v.md

 }
 {{< / highlight >}}

-This method works well and will not likely be affected by future versions of V. But it is an overkill for linked lists, since it is more suitable for implementing tree structures.
+This method works well and will not likely be affected by future versions of V. But it is an overkill for linked lists, and it is more suitable for implementing tree structures.

 ## A Better Way?
 V supports `sum type`, a sum type instance can hold a value of different types.